 12.2 Assignment of Contract by Person.

 (a) Person will have the right to transfer title to any part of their Primary Private Helium stored in the Federal Helium System or Helium System, as applicable as provided for in this Contract.
-Title may be transferred to any party that is in good standing and holds an equivalent helium storage Contract with the United States or Purchaser as applicable.
-Any transfer of Secondary Private Helium is not covered by this Contract and will require a separate independent contract with Purchaser.
+Title may be transferred to any party that is in good standing and holds an equivalent helium storage Contract with the United States or Real Property Purchaser as applicable.
+Any transfer of Secondary Private Helium is not covered by this Contract and will require a separate independent contract with Real Property Purchaser.

-(b) If Person is acquired by or merges with another entity holding a helium storage Contract with the United States or Purchaser, Person agrees that all fees under this Contract will continue until this Contract is terminated pursuant to Article X or the two Contracts are replaced by one Contract between the United States or Purchaser and the entity resulting from the merger.
+(b) If Person is acquired by or merges with another entity holding a helium storage Contract with the United States or Real Property Purchaser, Person agrees that all fees under this Contract will continue until this Contract is terminated pursuant to Article X or the two Contracts are replaced by one Contract between the United States or Real Property Purchaser and the entity resulting from the merger.

 12.3 Assignment of Contract by United States

-(a) The United States will transfer this Contract to Purchaser upon Conveyance of the Federal Helium System and Purchaser shall fully assume and be responsible for delivery of Primary Helium as contemplated and provided for in this Contract during the term of this Contract.
+(a) The United States will transfer this Contract to Real Property Purchaser upon Conveyance of the Federal Helium System and Real Property Purchaser shall fully assume and be responsible for delivery of Primary Helium as contemplated and provided for in this Contract during the term of this Contract.

 ARTICLE XIII